wdsheng999/gre_preparation/math/exercises/analysis.md

 答：E

 <img src="./ana1.png">

-49.In the course of an experiment,95
-measurements were recorded,and
-all of the measurements were inte- gers.The 95 measurements were
+49. In the course of an experiment,95 measurements were recorded,and all of the measurements were inte- gers.The 95 measurements were